-If you have EU-based sister or partner companies, expect them to ask about your preparedness for the GDPR changes.
-Same goes for companies that are even considering the possibility of expanding into the EU - in fact, it probably makes sense for all Kiwi companies to at least begin updating their data processes, even if they don’t currently manage personal information from EU citizens.
+If you have EU-based sister or partner companies, they should be asking about your preparedness for the GDPR changes.
+Same goes for companies that are even considering the possibility of expanding into the EU - in fact, it probably makes sense for all Kiwi companies to at least begin updating their data processes, even if they don’t currently manage personal information from EU citizens or residents.
 Here’s why:

 Many of the articles set forth in the GDPR are closely aligned with those from New Zealand’s Privacy Act 1993, the current law in NZ.
 Of course, a lot of the more contemporary clauses in the GDPR are absent from our legislation - however, it looks like similar changes will be arriving to NZ in the near future (or at least that’s what the International Association of Privacy Professionals believes), so stay tuned.

-How can NZ businesses prepare for the new GDPR regulations?
+How can NZ businesses get in line with the GDPR regulations?

 Well, there are a couple of things.
 First things first: figure out what your organisation’s current data management practices are.
 Where do you keep customer data?
 How much of it do you hold onto?
 When (if at all) do you delete it?
 What is protocol if there were to be a data breach?
 Having a solid grasp on your current procedures will help you know what needs to change.

 If you run a large organisation that interacts closely with EU customers, it might be smart to internally (or externally) designate someone as the Data Protection Officer in order to ensure total GDPR compliance.
-Many businesses have also been preemptively seeking legal help, just to make sure they know exactly what they need to do to prepare and what they should be avoiding in the future.
+Many businesses have also been seeking legal help, just to make sure they know exactly what they need to do to be in line with the regulations.